techidaily/site-games-able/source/_posts/avoid-the-frustration-of-game-freezes-by-overcoming-10-common-problems.md

  Games might crash for reasons beyond (but not unrelated to) unsuitable hardware.
 Video drivers, for instance, should be up-to-date, as should the game itself.

  To update your video drivers, visit the manufacturer's website and download the latest version of the driver.
 While you are at it, install any pending Windows updates as well.
-If you need help, check our[guide on updating Windows](https://www.makeuseof.com/tag/update-windows-software-guide/) .
+If you need help, check our [guide on updating Windows](https://www.makeuseof.com/tag/update-windows-software-guide/) .

 ![Update Other Drivers Menu Windows](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/update-other-drivers-menu-windows.jpg)